 Terms & Conditions

-This offer is valid on new bookings for the London Bierfest confirmed (deposit paid) after 5pm on Monday 26th April 2021 and before 11.59pm on Monday 31st May 2021.
+- This offer is valid on new bookings for tickets to London Bierfest 2022 confirmed (deposit paid) after 10:30am on Wednesday 4th May 2022 and before 23:59 on Thursday 30th June 2022.
 It does not apply to any bookings confirmed, or additional tables added to a booking, after this date.

-The booker must quote ABK21 at the time of making a provisional booking in order to qualify for this offer.
+- The booker must quote RPA10 at the time of making a provisional booking in order to qualify for this offer.
 We regret we are not able to apply this offer retrospectively after a booking has been confirmed.

-All bookings are subject to our standard Terms & Conditions for the London Bierfest.
+- All bookings are subject to our standard Terms & Conditions for London Bierfest.